-Solve the problem of dry eye in Milan with Blue Eye treatments
+Solve the Problem of Dry Eyes in Milan With Blu Eye Treatments

-Dry eye syndrome, also known as keratoconjunctivitis, is an ocular condition rather common in persons of advanced age.
-It was found that about 1 in 7 people aged between 65 and 84 report sporadic or continuous dry eye symptoms.
+Dry eye syndrome, also known as keratoconjunctivitis sicca, is a fairly common eye condition, especially in people of advanced age.
+It was found that about 1 in 7 people between the ages of 65 and 84 report symptoms of dry eye occasionally or continuously.

-In the case of dry eye syndrome, the production of the tear film is insufficient or the tears produced are characterized by excessive evaporation.
-This leads to damage to the interpalpebral ocular surface and the appearance of a variety of symptoms such as burning eyes, a foreign body sensation, burning sensation, pain, photophobia, and blurred vision.
+This results in damage to the interpalpebral ocular surface and the appearance of a variety of symptoms such as ocular burning, foreign body sensation, burning sensation, pain, photophobia, and blurred vision.

-Furthermore, patients with dry eye are more prone to contract potentially blinding infections such as bacterial keratitis and risk complications if subjected to laser refractive surgery.
+In addition, dry eye patients are more prone to contracting potentially blinding infections such as bacterial keratitis and higher risks of complications if they undergo laser refractive surgery.

 How to Prevent Dry Eye Syndrome

-- avoid straining your eyes.
-If you work at the computer for many hours, make sure your eyes are positioned at the right distance from the screen.
-Take regular breaks to avoid straining your eye muscles;
+● Avoid straining your eyes.
+If you work for many hours on the computer, make sure your eyes are positioned at the proper distance from the screen.
+Take regular breaks to avoid straining the eye muscles.

-- follow a healthy diet favoring foods such as salmon and fresh tuna rich in omega 3 oils that promote the production of the tear film;
+● Follow a healthy diet by favoring foods such as salmon and fresh tuna rich in omega 3 oils that help in the production of the tear film.

-However, be careful because these precautions act only on the symptoms of the condition, not on its root causes.
+Be warned, though these precautions only act on the symptoms of the condition and not on its root causes.

 What Causes Dry Eye Syndrome

-- hormonal imbalance (menopausal women and patients undergoing hormone replacement therapy),
+● Hormonal imbalance (postmenopausal women and patients undergoing hormone replacement therapy)

-- prolonged intake of systemic drugs, such as diuretics, antihistamines, antidepressants, psychotropics, cholesterol-lowering agents, beta-blockers and oral contraceptives
+● Prolonged intake of systemic medications, such as diuretics, antihistamines, antidepressants, psychotropics, cholesterol-lowering agents, beta-blockers, and oral contraceptives

-- systemic disorders, such as diabetes mellitus, thyroid disease, rheumatoid arthritis, and systemic lupus erythematosus
+● Some systemic ailments such as diabetes, thyroid illness, rheumatoid arthritis, and systemic lupus erythematosus

-- previous eye surgery such as corneal transplantation, extra-capsular cataract procedures, and refractive surgery.
+● Previous eye surgery such as cornea transplant, extracapsular cataract procedures, and refractive surgery.

 IRPL Pulsed Light for the Treatment of Dry Eye Syndrome in Milan

-The meibomian glands are found on the upper and lower eyelids and produce an oily fluid called meibum which covers the ocular surface when a person winks.
+The meibomian glands are found on the upper and lower eyelids and produce an oily fluid called meibum that covers the ocular surface when a person blinks.

-The intense pulsed light – used for many years in dermatology practices as a treatment for rosacea and acne – has proved an extremely effective treatment to cure the dysfunction of the meibomian gland.
+Intense pulsed light, which is used for many years in dermatology practices as a treatment for rosacea and acne, has proven to be an extremely effective treatment for treating meibomian gland dysfunction.

-The therapy is rapid (a few minutes per eye), completely painless and safe.
-Before treatment, a protective mask is placed on the patient’s eyes.
+The therapy is quick (a few minutes per eye), completely painless, and safe.
+Before the treatment, a protective mask is placed over the patient’s eyes.

-A dense layer of gel is then applied to the periocular area, from the cheekbones to the temporal region.
-A series of 5 flashes of IRPL (Intense Regulated Pulsed Light) with light wavelengths of 400 to 1200 nm is applied under each eye, from the nasal region to the temporal region.
+A thick coating of gel is applied to the eye area from the cheekbones to the temporal region.
+Under each eye, from the nasal to the temporal region, a series of 5 IRPL (Intense Regulated Pulsed Light) flashes with wavelengths of light ranging from 400 to 1200 nm are applied.

-A second session must be carried out two weeks after the first, after which the doctor will be able to prescribe a further cycle after one month.
+A second session should be performed two weeks after the first.
+After which, the doctor may prescribe a further course one month later.

-Generally the complete cycle lasts 4 months.
-In most cases, the benefit on the meibomian glands – and therefore on the dry eye syndrome – is already noticeable after a few hours.
+Generally, the complete cycle lasts 4 months, but in most cases, the benefit on the meibomian glands, and therefore on the dry eye syndrome, is already noticeable after a few hours.

-Blue Eye is in Milan and Vimercate: for Those Who Want to Solve the Problem of Dry Eye Is in Milan and Vimercate
+Blue Eye: for Those Who Want to Solve the Problem of Dry Eye Is in Milan and Vimercate

-Blue Eye is active with the best treatments for dry eye syndrome in Milan and its province.
-Patients from different Italian regions and even from Switzerland come to visit our facilities every day, such as Locarno, Bellinzona, Chiasso, Mendrisio, Ascona, Ariolo, Stabio, Biasca, Muralto, Brissago, Morcote, Melide, Paradiso, Riva San Vitale, Gandria, Agno, Giubiasco, Muggio, Villa Luganese, Sovico, Massagno, Bissone, Pregassona, Colderio and Sankt Moritz.
+Blue Eye is active with the best treatments for dry eye syndrome for Milan and its provinces.
+Patients from different Italian regions and also from Switzerland such as Locarno, Bellinzona, Chiasso, Mendrisio, Ascona, Ariolo, Stabio, Biasca, Muralto, Brissago, Morcote, Melide, Paradiso, Riva San Vitale, Gandria, Agno, Giubiasco, Muggio, Villa Luganese, Sovico, Massagno, Bissone, Pregassona, Colderio and Sankt Moritz come to visit our facilities every day.